nicktodd/dockerlabs/docs/module6_openshift4_pipelines_bitbucket.md

 ![Fork Project](img/os4pipelines_fork_bitbucket.png)

 4. Create a new project (we suggest you call it payments).
-Do not edit the repository name and do not tick the box to make it a private repository.
+Do not edit the repository name.
+You can choose whether to make it a private or public repository.

 5. Click on **Fork repository**.